Coke (fuel): United States

 In the US, the first use of coke in an iron furnace occurred around 1817 at Isaac Meason's Plumsock puddling furnace and rolling mill in Fayette County, Pennsylvania.
 In the late 19th century, the coalfields of western Pennsylvania provided a rich source of raw material for coking.
-In 1885, the Rochester and Pittsburgh Coal and Iron Company constructed the world's longest string of coke ovens in Walston, Pennsylvania, with 475 ovens over a length of 2 km (1.25 miles).
+In 1885, the Rochester and Pittsburgh Coal and Iron Company constructed the world's longest string of coke ovens in Walston, Pennsylvania, with 475 ovens over a length of 2 km.
 Their output reached 22,000 tons per month.
 The Minersville Coke Ovens in Huntingdon County, Pennsylvania, were listed on the National Register of Historic Places in 1991.

 Between 1870 and 1905, the number of beehive ovens in the US increased from approximately 200 to nearly 31,000, which produced nearly 18,000,000 tons of coke in the Pittsburgh area alone.
 One observer boasted that if loaded into a train, "the year's production would make up a train so long that the engine in front of it would go to San Francisco and come back to Connellsville before the caboose had gotten started out of the Connellsville yards!"
 The number of beehive ovens in Pittsburgh peaked in 1910 at almost 48,000.

 Although it made a top-quality fuel, coking poisoned the surrounding landscape.
 After 1900, the serious environmental damage of beehive coking attracted national notice, although the damage had plagued the district for decades.
 "The smoke and gas from some ovens destroy all vegetation around the small mining communities", noted W. J. Lauck of the U.S. Immigration Commission in 1911.
 Passing through the region on train, University of Wisconsin president Charles Van Hise saw "long rows of beehive ovens from which flame is bursting and dense clouds of smoke issuing, making the sky dark.
 By night, the scene is rendered indescribably vivid by these numerous burning pits.
 The beehive ovens make the entire region of coke manufacture one of dulled sky: cheerless and unhealthful."

-In 2024, an investigation into 17 coke burning facilities in the US could be responsible for an estimated 892 premature deaths every year, as well as increased asthma symptoms and other health impacts for residents.
+A 2024 report stated that 17 coke-burning facilities in the US could be responsible for an estimated 892 premature deaths every year, as well as increased asthma symptoms and other health impacts for residents.